 - CYSA is a national competition, open to all Canadian residents between the ages of 11 and 24 years as of the date of competition.
 There is both a Junior and a Senior competition.
 The age limits are as follows:

 - Junior: Ages 11 to 15 (as of the date of competition)

 Senior: Ages 16 to 24 (as of the date of competition)

-- Applications can be completed online through the website at cysa-joca.ca or in writing to:
+- Applications for the 2021 virtual video competition can be completed online through the website at cysa-joca.ca or in writing to:

 - Canadian Young Speakers for Agriculture Inc.